Table of Contents

 Header Tags Menu

-The tags menu will automatically show all the blog tags in alphabetical order.
+The tags menu automatically shows all the blog tags in alphabetical order.

 Remove Latest Tab